gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md

       also be deployed in the shoot's namespace and Prometheus will also be able to discover this configuration.

-    - To discover `ServiceMonitors` in the `monitoring` namespace and in the control plane of the shoot, the `serviceMonitorNamespaceSelector` field must look like this:

-        ```yaml
-        serviceMonitorNamespaceSelector:
-          matchExpressions:
-          - key: kubernetes.io/metadata.name
-            operator: In
-            values:
-            - monitoring
-            - shoot--project--name
-        ```

-    - In addition to discovering `*Monitors` in different namespaces, Prometheus must also distinguish between `*Monitors` relevant for seed targets and shoot targets.
+    - Prometheus must also distinguish between `*Monitors` relevant for seed and shoot targets.
 This can be done with a `serviceMonitorSelector` and `podMonitorSelector` where `target=seed`.
 For a `ServiceMonitor` it would look like this:

         ```yaml
         serviceMonitorSelector: